ben-spector-cc/intermediate-react-rtl/lesson/outline/learning-standards.md

 ### Learning Standard Text

-The `@testing-library/user-event` library is an extension of the `@testing-library` that provides tools for simulating user interactions with the DOM.
+The `@testing-library/user-event` library is an extension of `@testing-library` that provides tools for simulating user interactions with the DOM.
 The provided `userEvent` object and the methods it contains can be used to simulate clicks, typing, and much more.

 In this example, the `userEvent.type()` method is used to simulate a user typing the text `'Hello World!'` into the rendrered text box.